biden2024/biden2024.github.io/index.md

 Rudy Giuliani | [https://rudygiulianics.com/](https://rudygiulianics.com/){:target="_blank"}

-### This is a list who supposedly did distance themselves. <span style="color:red">Would they defend and work for you or buckle and leave with a moment's notice?</span>
+### This is a list who supposedly did distance themselves or involved themselves in deriding their honourable fellows. <span style="color:red">Would they defend and work for you or buckle and leave with a moment's notice?</span>

 Name | Website
 ------------ | -------------